alessiozuliani/alessiozuliani.github.io/_pages/contacts.md

 author_profile: true
 ---

-I am always open to discussing research collaborations, technology transfer opportunities, or academic inquiries.
-Feel free to get in touch using the form below or via official channels.
+Always happy to connect!
+Whether it's about research collaborations, tech transfer, or just a quick academic question.

 ---